 Joining a Group

-Registration for Winter and Spring 2021 groups is open.
+Registration for Spring 2021 groups is open.
 During this season, we are offering shorter group options that last between 4-6 weeks.
 This is an easy way to connect with others without a long-term commitment.
 To view group descriptions and register for a group, click the button below.
 If you have questions, feel free to email us at [email protected]

 We have four key areas where you can volunteer on Sundays.
 This is a great way to connect with others and use your gifts to serve God and our community.